 - Running on A Broken Toe – There are a lot of things which can derail our training, but oddly we tend to feel like a broken toe should not be one of them.
 Ok, I didn’t feel like it should and that lead to the research to figure out what we can do to keep running and when we need to just say “it’s time to wait this one out.”

 One of the few injuries that can really be prevented with great nutrition and smart training.
 We often see it happen in athletes who are crushing their training, but aren’t so much crushing the recovery days or the matching nutrition.
-Checkout that article for tips on recovery and prevention (hint it’s not all about calcium)!!
+Checkout that article for tips on recovery and prevention of stress fractures (hint it’s not all about calcium)!!

 - Pain that is better when weight is removed (i.e. you stop standing on your foot)